xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

   !
 ```

+### Verification in the Pipeline

 Let us verify a few CLI commands and confirm the hardware programming.

 ![Screenshot 2021-05-12 at 2.13.23 PM.png]({{site.baseurl}}/images/Screenshot 2021-05-12 at 2.13.23 PM.png)

+The below output gives different parameters of the BFD control packet which are mentioned in the earlier section.
+We can see the source and destination values, the version, state, discriminator values and different flags being set or clear.
+We can also see the hardware offloaded values

 <div class="highlighter-rouge">
 <pre class="highlight">